 The US$5.5 million funding from East Ventures, AC Ventures, and SMDV will aid Aruna to scale its fisherman community ecosystem by expanding to more coastal areas.
 Therefore, the company can educate more fishermen to increase their productivity, product quality, and standardization.

 Aruna has worked with thousands of fishermen in 31 coastal areas across the Indonesian archipelago, covering multiple regions between Sumatra and Papua.
 The company helps local fishermen export their products to countries in Southeast Asia, East Asia, North America and the Middle East.
-Furthermore, Aruna also provides fishermen more direct access to the B2B domestic market.
+Furthermore, the startup also provides fishermen more direct access to the B2B domestic market.

-“Aruna’s mission is to make the sea a better livelihood for all.
+“Our mission is to make the sea a better livelihood for all.
 E-commerce helps create more fairness and transparency in the fishing industry, as well as making a more efficient supply chain.
 By reaching more coastal areas across Indonesia, Aruna joined the effort in building economic equality in Indonesia,” said Farid Naufal Aslam, CEO and Co-Founder of Aruna.

-Thrived during crisis
+Aruna thrived during crisis

 “During this pandemic, Aruna revenue grew 86 times in the first half of 2020 compared to the first half last year.
 This is a company that is positively impacted by this crisis and we are excited to double down on them,” said Willson Cuaca, Co-founder and Managing Partner of East Ventures.

 “Aruna focuses on solving one of the biggest problems in the fishery sector in a meaningful way.
 They increase welfare for fishermen and other SMEs in the sector while improving transparency in the economy.
-We are very excited and optimistic that Aruna will continue to be one of the companies that push forward the maritime economy,” said Pandu Sjahrir, Founding Partner of AC Ventures.
+We are very excited and optimistic that the company will continue to be one of the companies that push forward the maritime economy,” said Pandu Sjahrir, Founding Partner of AC Ventures.

 Aruna recorded an 86x growth in revenue at first half of 2020 compared to first half of 2019 as global demand for fresh sea products remains strong despite the coronavirus pandemic.

-“Aruna remains optimistic to reach further growth in the middle of the pandemic.
+“We remains optimistic to reach further growth in the middle of the pandemic.
 As a source of protein and a multitude of nutrients that are essential for the immune system, fishery commodities are products that consistently have growth in demand even amidst the pandemic,” said Farid.